 Recent pacemaker placement, lung contusion, blood clotting, burns, wounds, osteoporosis, and chest wall pain.

-19. When you have a patient is hooked up to an EKG, IV, or other device, what do you do before administering CPT?
+19. When a patient is hooked up to an EKG, IV, or other devices, what should you do before administering CPT?

 Notify the nurse and/or monitor technician.

 20. What should be charted after completing CPT?

 The position and time, sputum amount, tolerance, and any problems that occurred.

 21. What are some adverse reactions that can occur during CPT?